varvet/serenade.js/README.md

 `Serenade.Model` as documents.

 ## Identity map

-NOTE: Due to a bug in CoffeeScript, this is currently broken.
-The bug is fixed on CoffeeScript master and the next release should work as expected.

 Serenade.Model assumes you have a property named `id` and that this uniquely identifies each document.
 Provided that such a property exists, documents are